AndronikosGl/PasswordScanner/README.md

 ## For use with GUI
 `protectGUI(int PIN, String Owner, boolean Is_cancelable, JFrame Which_jframe, boolean Is_brute_force_protection_enabled)`

-Extended ocumentation can be also found in your IDE's auto completion
+Extended documentation can be also found in your IDE's auto completion

 ## Copyright